-The legislation to transpose the EU Covered Bond Directive in the Danish legal framework was passed in May 2021 and became effective on July 8, 2022.
-The amendments to the framework are essentially refinements and, given that the Danish legislation was already well aligned to the requirements of the directive, the new legislation does not affect our analysis of the Danish legal framework.
+The current legislation transposed the EU Covered Bond Directive in the Danish legal framework and was passed in May 2021 and became effective on July 8, 2022.
+The amendments to the framework were essentially refinements and, given that the Danish legislation had already been well aligned to the requirements of the directive.